FuneralSuits18/YouTube-to-Spotify-Playlist/README.md

 Converts a YouTube playlist's tracks into a .csv file.

+#### Instructions

-Requires an API key and the playlist id.
+1. Get an API key from the Google developer console
-The playlist must be public.
+2. Get the playlist id.
+The playlist must be public
+3. Download the script
+4. Run: pip install google-api-python-client
-Insert the API key and the playlist id and run.
+5. In the script, insert the API key and the playlist id and run.